UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Vaccination uptake

-The percentage of the population aged 18 and over who have received a COVID-19 vaccination.
+The percentage of the adult population who have received a COVID-19 vaccination.

 {inc:base/vaccinationsUptake.md|modals}